lucacarbonelc/website/content/authors/admin/_index.md

 - Visitors
 ---

 Luca Carbone is PhD candidate in Communication Science at KU Leuven, BE.
 Their research interests lie at the intersection between communication science, cultural and cognitive sociology.
-They employ quantitative methods and cultural sociology to study media effects on well-being.
+They employ dual-process models of cognition to study how media shape perceptions of inequalities about gender, class, and race.